LoginCrack.py - More Methods For Breaking Web Logins

 This can be tedious to brute-force manually specially if the query is trying to retrieve a huge number of columns.

-Also, very frequently the password is going to be stored as a cryptographic hash in the database, which means that the password provided in the login form must be hashed too in order to be compared with the original; injections like this should be tried as well:
+Also, it is very common for passwords to be stored in the database as a cryptographic hash, which means that the password provided in the login form is going to be hashed in order to be compared with the one returned by the query; this means that injections like this should be tried as well:

 Hashed password injection: